rbms-bsc/DCRMR/_pages/Edition/Designation-of-named-revision-of-edition.md

 >Example:
 >Designation of named revision of edition: <CITE>Carefully revised and additions made in 1848</CITE>
 >Designation of edition: <CITE> 3d.
 Edition</CITE>
->*Comment*: <CITE> Statement indicates the publication is a revision of the third edition) </CITE>
+>(*Comment*: Statement indicates the publication is a revision of the third edition)

 >Example:
 >Designation of named revision of edition: <CITE>corrected in conformity with the rules of H.T.
 1834, and the decisions thereon</CITE>
 >Designation of edition: <CITE>the fourth edition</CITE>

-<a name="3.25.3.2">3.25.3.2</a> Make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.29.3.2](/DCRMR/edition/Note-on-edition-statement/#3.29.3.2)) to indicate the original position on the source of information of any transposed designation of a named revision of edition.
+<a name="3.25.3.2">3.25.3.2</a> Make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) to indicate the original position on the source of information of any transposed designation of a named revision of edition (see [3.29.3.2](/DCRMR/edition/Note-on-edition-statement/#3.29.3.2)).

 ## 3.25.4 Statements relating to a substantially unchanged impression or state